RauliL/plorth/docs/api.md

   <dd>quote</dd>
 </dl>

-Executes quote taken from top of the stack.
+Executes the quote taken from the top of the stack.

 ---